scala/docs.scala-lang/_overviews/tutorials/scala-for-java-programmers.md

 Then, we redefine the `equals` method, inherited from `Object`, so that it correctly compares dates by comparing their individual fields.
-The default implementation of `equals` is not usable, because as in Java it compares objects physically.
+The default implementation of `equals` is not usable, because as in Java it compares objects by their identity.
 We arrive at the following definition:

 {% tabs equals-definition class=tabs-scala-version %}